-Opening in 1994, Fifth Third Ballpark originally operated under the name Old Kent Park.
-Situated on 47 acres along the Grand River, Old Kent Park provided a venue for baseball to return to the Grand Rapids, MI area.
-Following the 1954 collapse of the AAGPBL and subsequent folding of the Grand Rapids Chicks, Kent County had been without professional baseball for 40 years.
-Arrangements had been made for the Madison Muskies of the Midwest League to relocate to Old Kent Park and the newly named West Michigan Whitecaps found a new and successful home.
+Situated on 47 acres along the Grand River, it provided a venue for baseball to return to the Rapids area.
+After the 1954 collapse of the All-American Girls Professional Baseball League and subsequent folding of the Grand Rapids Chicks, Kent County went without professional baseball for 40 years.

-Fifth Third Ballpark features lawn, bleacher, grandstand, and box seating as well as luxury suites.
-With the exception of the suites which line the top of the stadium, seating at Fifth Third Ballpark is field level, and all sections provide close and intimate views of the game.
+LMCU Ballpark features lawn, bleacher, grandstand, and box seating as well as luxury suites.
+With the exception of the suites which line the top of the stadium, seating is field level, and all sections provide close and intimate views of the game.
 There are also several party decks and areas available for rental for larger groups and corporations to view the game.

-- Light House: Located along at the Miller Lite House Party Deck, Fifth Third Ballpark features the only working Light House in baseball.
-The light goes off every time a Whitecap hits a home run.
-The light house was featured in a 2006 edition of "Light House Digest".
+- Lighthouse: Located along at the Miller Lite Party Deck, LMCU Ballpark features a working lighthouse - which lights up every time a Whitecap hits a home run.
+The lighthouse was featured in a 2006 edition of Lighthouse Digest.

 - Whitecaps staff shoot hot dogs to the crowd out of their air guns.

-- Fifth Third Ballpark serves roughly 125,000 hot dogs each season.
+- LMCU Ballpark serves roughly 125,000 hot dogs each season.
 (10 miles if laid end to end)

-- Fifth Third Ballpark serves 3,500 pounds of pork chops each season from their grill areas.
+- LMCU Ballpark serves 3,500 pounds of pork chops each season from their grill areas.

 - 6,000 gallons of Pop is served each season (1 gallon for every 100 guests, roughly double industry standard).